How long has Medifees been around?

 This depends on several factors such as what type of health insurance you have, the medical facility/provider, the type of surgical procedure, the geo-location and other such factors.
 Even with Medicare there is not a set cost for the same procedures.
 And, on the same insurance, undergoing the same medical procedure, you may pay $1,000 out of your pocket with one provider and $2,500 out of pocket with another provider.

-Can I view a medical procedure cost comparison by country?
+Can I view medical procedure cost information by country?

 What is use of Data Visualization on your site?